✓ Kombucha Subscription: 20% Off

 The GALT, the largest collection of important defense cells

-Prebiotics and probiotics How to help your gutm
+Prebiotics and probiotics - How to help your gut

 prebiotics

 are food components that are difficult for the intestine to digest.
 Most of you will know these components as dietary fiber.
 They are super important for the healthy development of benign intestinal bacteria.
 They cannot be fully broken down by the digestive enzymes and serve as food for the good bacteria in the gut.
-Examples of prebiotics include: Cereals, asparagus, chicory, onions, garlic and bananas.
+Examples of prebiotics include grains, asparagus, chicory, onions, garlic and bananas.

 probiotics

-are living microorganisms that get into the intestines and can have a positive effect on intestinal health.
-Probiotic germs are alongside Yoghurt and kefir also in fermented drinks like our kombucha and kimchi to find.
+are living microorganisms that get into the intestine and can have a positive effect on intestinal health.
+In addition to yoghurt and kefir, probiotic bacteria can also be found in fermented drinks such as our kombucha and kimchi .
 Pickled or fermented vegetables can also contain plenty of probiotics and support your intestinal flora.

-Various studies have indicated that diseases such as e.g.
+Various studies have provided evidence that diseases such as

 • dementia